 Nevertheless, the most representative example of Ernie Martin's utmost indifference towards the health of Bendix Corporation's employees is contained within a 1966 letter to Johns Manville.
 Referring to the escalating asbestos epidemic in the U.S., the director of purchases offered what he considered to be the perfect solution, writing "My answer to the problem is: if you have enjoyed a good life while working with asbestos products why not die from it.
 There's got to be some cause."

-Johns Manville, Raybestos-Manhattan, Inc. and Bendix Corporation were far from being the only unethical asbestos companies in the U.S. Exxon, a Texas-based oil refinery, has been aware that asbestos can cause lung cancer, silicosis, fibrosis, and erythema since 1949, while National Gypsum recognized the implications of exposure as well.
-In a memorandum from 1958, the company states the following: "We know that you will never lose sight of the fact that perhaps the greatest hazard in your plant is with men handling asbestos.
-Because just as certain as death and taxes are the fact that if you inhale asbestos dust you get asbestosis."
+Despite all internal documents acknowledging the medical literature on the effects of asbestos, most companies, including National Gypsum Co., profiting from its use continued to expose workers and the public to it for decades.
+In 1958, an inter-office memo from the National Gypsum Co. said, "we know that you will never lose sight of the fact that perhaps the greatest hazard in your plant is with men handling asbestos.
+Because just as certain as death and taxes is the fact that if you inhale asbestos dust you get asbestosis".

-By the 1960s, asbestos manufacturers were no longer able to keep their conspiracy under wraps, as more and more reputable studies pointing to the obvious causal relation between exposure to asbestos and severe pulmonary conditions such as asbestosis, lung cancer, and mesothelioma ensued.
-Perhaps the most conclusive results in this respect were revealed by Dr. Irving Selikoff's research conducted between 1962 and 1963.
-With the help of his fellow scientists, Dr. Selikoff irrevocably demonstrated the connection between asbestos and lung disease and continued to be a relentless advocate for worker safety.
+Perhaps, the most conclusive results in this respect were revealed by Dr. Irving Selikoff's research conducted between 1962 and 1963.
+With the help of his fellow scientists, Dr. Selikoff irrevocably demonstrated the connection between asbestos and lung disease and continued to be a relentless advocate for worker's safety.

-A series of strict regulations have been enforced throughout the 1970s after the Environmental Protection Agency deemed asbestos a human carcinogen, and the employment of these hazardous minerals dramatically decreased soon after.
-Nevertheless, had it not been for the tremendous greed the executives of asbestos companies displayed until the very end in their pursuit of financial prosperity, the lives of thousands of asbestos victims could have easily been spared by implementing the appropriate protective measures in the workplace or, better yet, by ceasing asbestos use entirely.
+A series of strict regulations were enforced throughout the 1970s after the Environmental Protection Agency deemed asbestos as a human carcinogen, and the employment of these hazardous minerals dramatically decreased soon after.
+Nevertheless, had it not been for the tremendous greed the executives of asbestos companies displayed until the very end in their pursuit of financial prosperity, the lives of thousands of workers could have easily been spared by implementing the appropriate protective measures in the workplace or, better yet, by ceasing asbestos use entirely.